 Seek immediate help for severe or worrying symptoms, such as:

 - difficulty breathing

 - chest pain or pressure

 - blue, gray, or white lips and nails

 - severe weakness or loss of balance

 - flu-like symptoms that get better but then come back

 Additional signs a child may need emergency medical care include:

 Lots of things can cause sudden joint pain and fatigue.
 They include flu and vaccine side effects.
-Sometimes, long-term conditions, such as RA or lupus, can cause these symptoms.
+Sometimes, long-term conditions, such as RA or lupus, can cause aching bones and tiredness.